 The burials at Stonehenge offer another clue.
 Recent research indicates that the burials took place from its beginning, around 5,000 years ago, to its high point when the sarsen stones were set down.
 Among the burial goods is a mace head, an item historically associated with elite members of society.
 This discovery raises the question whether the people buried at the monument were local leaders and Stonehenge, in some way, commemorated them.

 In 2014, scientists unveiled the results of a four-year survey of the landscape around Stonehenge.
 Using non-invasive techniques like ground-penetrating radar, the researchers detected signs of at least 17 previously unknown satellite shrines.
 People may have traveled considerable distances to come to Stonehenge, project leader Vincent Gaffney, an archaeologist at the University of Birmingham in the U.K., told Live Science.
 "It's part of a much more complex landscape with processional and ritual activities that go around it."

 A monument of unification

-One new theory about Stonehenge, released recently by members of the Stonehenge Riverside Project, is that Stonehenge marks the “unification of Britain,” a point when people across the island worked together and used a similar style of houses, pottery and other items.
+One new theory about Stonehenge, released in 2012 by members of the Stonehenge Riverside Project, is that Stonehenge marks the “unification of Britain,” a point when people across the island worked together and used a similar style of houses, pottery and other items.

-It would explain why they were able to bring bluestones all the way from west Wales and how the labor and resources for the construction were marshalled.
+It would explain why they were able to bring bluestones all the way from west Wales and how the labor and resources for the construction were marshaled.

 In a news release, professor Mike Parker Pearson of the University of Sheffield said that "this was very different to the regionalism of previous centuries.
 Stonehenge itself was a massive undertaking, requiring the labour of thousands to move stones from as far away as west Wales, shaping them and erecting them.
 Just the work itself, requiring everyone literally to pull together, would have been an act of unification."